-- 11. The ASU recommends several positive measures that could be implemented to encourage employeesqawareness and reporting of organised crime in our airports. - a.
+- 11. The ASU recommends several positive measures that could be implemented to encourage employees' awareness and reporting of organised crime in our airports. - a.
 Education and training about border security for employees working in controlled zones in airports.
-There is very little ongoing training and education about border security and what activity employees should be aware of that might be occurring in their workplaces.
-Training could help employees identify suspicious behaviour, as well as giving the sense that they are part of the picture, not the problem, in the effort to secure our borders.
+The ASU believes education and training should be more detailed and ongoing and focus on border security and what activity employees should be aware of that might be occurring in their workplaces.
+Training could help employees identify suspicious behaviour, as well as giving the sense that they are part of the picture, not the problem, in the effort to secure our borders. - b.

-b.
 Opportunities to report suspicious behaviour.
 Clear communication channels with management and authorities increases the likelihood that suspicious behaviour will be reported.
 The responsibility lies with the management of airlines and airports to provide a workplace in which employees feel they can report behaviour.
-That this has not occurred in the past reflects a workplace culture in which employeesq concerns (security and otherwise) are not listened to or responded to by management.
+That this has not occurred in the past reflects a workplace culture in which employees'

+concerns (security and otherwise) are not listened to or responded to by management.